Fall 2014Feb. 1 — Priority Processing Deadline*

 **Applications received after this date will be considered as space is available.

 Become a Marymount VIP!

-We are delighted that you are interested in Marymount College!
+We are delighted that you are interested in Marymount California University!
 After completing an interest form, you will have access to your unique Marymount VIP webpage.
-Each time you login you will receive the latest information about Marymount College, personalized to reflect your academic and co-curricular interests.
+Each time you login you will receive the latest information about MCU, personalized to reflect your academic and co-curricular interests.
 In addition, you will begin to receive information that we believe will assist you in your college search.
-Your Marymount VIP page is a great way to personalize your Marymount College admission experience.
+Your Marymount VIP page is a great way to personalize your Marymount California admission experience.

 Already registered?
 CLICK HERE to log-in.